 The “Inaugural Meeting” of the AHA was held on October 9, 1983.
 This, like the organizational meeting and all subsequent annual meetings of the AHA, was part of the program of the ASA Annual Meeting.
 Having begun under the aegis of the ASA, there was at first some confusion regarding the status of the AHA.
 However, the AHA soon established its own autonomy, and in October 2006 formally became a “501(3)c” corporation registered in Illinois.

-The first issue of the “Anesthesia History Association Newsletter” was published in December, 1982.
+The first issue of the “Anesthesia History Association Newsletter” was published in December 1982.
 It has remained in continuous publication, with an average of four issues per year (see the following list).
 In 1995, the WLM became co-publisher of the newsletter, a relationship that continues to the present.
-With the July, 1995 issue, the name of the newsletter was changed to the “Bulletin of Anesthesia History”.
-In 1996, a cumulative index of the AHA Newsletter ws published.
-Creation of the index was a joint project of the AHA, WLM, and ASA.
+With the July 1995 issue, the name of the newsletter was changed to the “Bulletin of Anesthesia History”.
+In 1996, a cumulative index of the AHA Newsletter was published.
+The creation of the index was a joint project of the AHA, WLM, and ASA.

 The AHA was a principal sponsor of the Third International Symposium on the History of Anesthesia The meeting was held in Atlanta, Georgia, March 27-31, 1992.
 The theme of the symposium was the Crawford W. Long Sesquicentennial, the 150th anniversary of Dr. Long’s use of ether vapor to produce surgical anesthesia.
 The AHA also co-sponsored the Bicentenary Meeting to mark Davy’s Research into Nitrous Oxide, held in Bristol, England, May 13-15, 1999.